zvfvrv/mkdocs-diff-file-import/README.md

 # mkdocs-diff-file-import

-Import a diff file from an external file as a snippet
+Import a diff file as MkDocs code block